jscraftcamp/website/README.md

-# JS CraftCamp - Website
+# JS CraftCamp - An Amazing Idea implemented on a Website

 _New README is WIP_